10 Tips for Avoiding an Adoption Scam

-- Google the woman’s name, email, Instant Messaging name, or any other contact information to see what information is available online for her.
+- Google the woman’s name, email, or any other contact information to see what information is available online for her.
 If you feel squeamish, just realize that she is probably doing the same on you.

-- Early in the adoption process meet the birthmother in person so you can evaluate her motives and intent with the benefit of body language.
+- Early in the adoption process meet her in person if possible so you can evaluate her motives and intent with the benefit of body language.
 Procrastination in setting up and following through with this meeting is a major warning sign.

-- Don’t share identifying information with the birth mother until after the in-person meeting and never online.
+- Don’t share a great deal of personal identifying information with the expectant mom until after the in-person meeting and never online.

-- Pay any allowable birthmother expenses directly to the provider, not to the expectant woman herself.
-For example, if the state you are in allows adoptive parents to pay the birthmother’s rent, pay it directly to the landlord.
+- States differ significantly on what type of expenses are allowed to be paid to an expectant mom considering adoption.
+Payments for allowable prospective birth parent expenses should be made from your adoption professional (adoption agency or adoption attorney) and should be paid directly to the provider, not to the expectant woman herself.
+For example, if the state you are in allows adoptive parents to pay the expectant mother’s rent, it should be paid directly to the landlord.

 - With the prospective birth mother’s permission, ask the doctor to perform routine drug tests.
-Keep in mind that it is much more difficult to detect alcohol use.
+Keep in mind that alcohol use is much more difficult to detect.

-- Offer the birthmother counseling.
-It is not necessarily a major warning sign if she refuses, but most women who are perpetrating a scam will not accept counseling.
+- Make certain that your adoption professional offers the expectant mother counseling, and pays for it with no expectation that she will have to reimburse if she changes her mind.
+It is not necessarily a major warning sign if she refuses counseling, but most women who are perpetrating a scam will not accept counseling.

 - Trust your gut.
 If it sounds too good to be true, it probably is.